LGBT+ issues and hypnotherapy

 Shame is a feeling about who you are at an essential level, and it can range from the healthy sort of shame that stops you doing appalling things, to the paralysing shame that stops you from living your life and form being the person you were born to be.

 Feelings of guilt can eat you up and make you feel beyond awful about your thoughts and feelings, the people you like, the places you want to go.
-Guilt can haunt you and dog you.
+Guilt can haunt you.

 Low self-worth will affect every area of your life, from the type of car you chose, the sorts of job you apply for, the people you choose as friends, the treatment you allow from others to the way in which you care for your health.